Brux Night Guard

 The Best Engineered Mouth Guard for Teeth Grinding and Clenching.

-Dental Night GuardsA night guard fitted by a dentist will be custom-fitted to your teeth, but they are usually full-size guards that are very expensive and can't be remolded to adjust the fit.
-Once it’s made, you have to live with it or not use it at all.
+Dental Night GuardsA night guard created by a dentist will be custom-fitted to your teeth, but they are usually full-size guards that are very expensive and can't be remolded to adjust the fit.
+Once it’s made, you have to live with it or visit a dentist for an adjustment that requires additional time and expense.
+Some times this requires a new guard depending on the type.

 Aftermarket Night GuardsBoil and Bite mouth guards purchased online or from retail stores can be molded at home and protect against chipped or broken teeth at a fraction of the cost from a dentist.
 Unfortunately, most of them are full-size guards, and can't be remolded if necessary.
 Even worse, the materials are usually too hard or too soft.